-AUMC cares greatly about our community of Auburn/Opelika.
+Auburn UMC cares greatly about our community of Auburn/Opelika.
 We know that some of our neighbors are hurting and in need.
 Our desire is to be a light of hope for them and to not only help their physical needs, but nourish their spiritual needs as well by pointing them to God’s love.
-The AUMC Food Pantry and MERCY assistance ministry are two ways that AUMC directly impacts the community.
+The Food Pantry and MERCY assistance ministry are two ways that Auburn UMC directly impacts the community.

 The mission of the MERCY Ministry (Methodist Emergency Relief for the Community) is to witness God’s love to others by giving financial assistance for rent or utility bills to persons in Lee County who are experiencing a crisis in their lives and are temporarily unable to provide for themselves and/or their families.
-In addition to monetary aide to help with rent and utility expenses, the MERCY committee members, other volunteers, and the director prayerfully strive to provide information, referrals, encouragement and a listening heart.
-Appointments are necessary for assistance.
-To hear the requirements for eligibility for an appointment, call 334-329-5050 to find out how you can request assistance.
+During the COVID-19 pandemic, the MERCY ministry is partnering with other local organizations to continue providing this assistance.
+If you are looking for help with rent or utility bills, please call 334-329-5050 to find out how you can request assistance.

 We exist to eliminate substandard housing in rural Alabama through home repair and children’s ministry.
 By restoring hope and building dreams, we are making sweet homes for Alabama and extending an arm of Christ’s love.
 Our main office is in Opelika, and our ministry operates year-round.
 Here, we host home repair workdays on Saturdays throughout the year as we partner with local volunteers and other ministries.
 We host youth groups and college ministries who serve with us during spring breaks, fall breaks, winter breaks, and even over weekends.
 However, during the summer, we host youth mission camps in both east and west Alabama.
 During the summer, youth groups come and serve with us for a week at a time through either children’s ministry or home repair ministry.
 To learn more about how you can help us make sweet homes for Alabama, check out our website and like us on Facebook!